 The Governor’s Office of Youth, Faith and Family (GOYFF) uses the Arizona State Procurement Office’s ProcureAZ eProcurement system when issuing “Letters of Intent to Issue a Solicitation” for Request for Grant Applications (RFGAs).

 If you are interested in receiving an e-mail notification from the ProcureAZ system, it is the sole responsibility of a potential applicant to register in the ProcureAZ system.
-Applicants should choose the Human Services Commodity Code 952 and select at least two subcategories of service that are the most representative of your organization’s activities.
+Applicants should choose the Human Services Commodity Code 952 and select at least two subcategories of service that are the most representative of their organization’s activities.
 ProcureAZ notices regarding GOYFF RFGAs are sent to all the categories under 952.

 Click here to access ProcureAZ and find information and help regarding registration.
 The GOYFF does not maintain or service the ProcureAZ system.